 - The defendant was involved in a conspiracy to commit sex trafficking of a child.11

 In addition to prison and fines, the court may order the defendant pay victim restitution.
 Victim restitution includes:

 - The cost of medical and psychological treatment for the victim;

 - The cost of transportation, temporary housing, relocation, repatriation, and/or childcare for the victim; and/or

 - The cost of lost or damaged property of the victim.

 Note that victims who return to their home country are still eligible to receive restitution.
 Also note that victims’ surviving children may receive restitution money as well.12

 Sex Offender Registration:

 Defendants convicted of sex trafficking are required to register as sex offenders in Nevada.
-Defendants convicted of sex trafficking adults are usually classified as Tier I offenders in Nevada (NRS 179D.113).
-Those convicted of sex trafficking children are usually classified as Tier II offenders in Nevada (NRS 179D.115).
-Learn more about Nevada Sex Registry Laws.13
+Defendants convicted of sex trafficking adults are usually classified as Tier I offenders (NRS 179D.113).
+Those convicted of sex trafficking children are usually classified as Tier II offenders (NRS 179D.115).
+Learn more about Sex Registry Laws.13

 Probation and Suspended Sentences: